-Finally, consider total bias, which is defined as $\mathbb{E}r[\hat{\beta}j|D_j=1]-\mathbb{E}[\beta_j]$ .
+Finally, consider total bias, which is defined as $\mathbb{E}r[\hat{\beta}j|D_j=1]-\mathbb{E}[\beta_j]$.
 It asks how far published estimates are from the average true effect across all latent studies, and is equal to the sum of internal-validity bias and study-selection bias.
-This relationship gives rise to the following decomposition, which provides useful intuition for examining how standard error
+This relationship gives rise to the following decomposition, which provides useful intuition for examining how standard error corrections can affect each type of bias:

-&lt;sup>6In general, study-selection bias is non-zero because true treatment effects $\beta_j$ follow a distribution.
+9In general, study-selection bias is non-zero because true treatment effects β_j follow a distribution.
 This applies both when the empirical literature of interest is concerned with different questions and when it examines a single question.
 Variation in true treatment effects may arise in the latter case because of heterogeneity across studies in populations, research design, policies etc.